K-P-creator/DataGenPipeline/README.md

 ### Stage 5

 Runs loops `(warmup_runs + timed_runs) * len(unroll_factor)` number of times, and records the timer statistics per unroll factor per loop.

+---

+##  Configs

+Right now the configs contain mostly flags to be used when running stages.
+They also contain some options to be used when collecting data.
+The default warmup runs has been changed to 2, with the runs per loop updated to 20.
+So we run each test 22 times, throw out the first two runs, then take the median of the remaining 20.

+I have also baked in to the script an extra perfomance considerations.
+I am pinning to CPU core 3.